-If you spend a lot of time on the internet, chances are you have at least a vague awareness of WordPress.
+If you spend a lot of time on the internet, chances are you have at least a vague awareness of WordPress (it’s also a core component of our web design process).
 You may not know much about it, but you’ve seen it mentioned here and there.
 Many people use WordPress to run simple blogs.
 This common practice has fooled people into thinking there isn’t anything more to the platform.
 This couldn’t be more off the mark.
 Many major brands utilize WordPress for their websites.
 Today we are going to take a look at some common WordPress myths and explain why they are wrong.

 This is probably the most common of the WordPress myths.
 WordPress certainly began as a blogging platform, but has evolved greatly over the years into a powerful content management system.
 A content management system allows you to customize a website with as much functionality as you want by using custom post types, pages, widgets, addons, and plugins.
 Close to a third of the internet is made up of WordPress based sites.